 No Mesolithic sites are known in the area but there is some environmental evidence for early forest clearance (Chambers and Price 1988).
 Neolithic activity is represented by chamber tombs, but all of these are to the south of the study area (Bowen and Gresham 1967).
-Bronze Age standing stones may mark a routeway over the hills to the Trawsfynydd Basin (Gresham 1967 and Lynch 1984, 34-35), and burial cairns and cists survive, mainly in the uplands (Lynch 1984; Bowen and Gresham 1967, 88, and Kelly 1982, 132).
+Bronze Age standing stones may mark a routeway over the hills to the Trawsfynydd Basin (Bowen and Gresham 1967 and Lynch 1984, 34-35), and burial cairns and cists survive, mainly in the uplands (Lynch 1984; Bowen and Gresham 1967, 88, and Kelly 1982, 132).
 Occasional objects dating from the Bronze Age have been found including a hoard of palstaves (PRN 2906) and a gold torque (PRN 2896) from Harlech (Bowen and Gresham 1967, and OS card SH 53 SE 3).

 Hut circle settlements and their associated field systems, most probably dating from the Iron Age and Romano-British periods, are one of the outstanding features of the archaeology of the Ardudwy Uplands.
-The enclosed homestead of Cefnfilltir (PRN 1053, SAM Me 98 (Bowen and Gresham 1967, 197)) lies about 500m south-east of the development area, and the extensive system of huts, enclosures and fields known as Muriau Gwyddelod (PRN 1054-56, SAM Me 10) is about 600m to the south.
+The enclosed homestead of Cefnfilltir (PRN 1053, SAM Me 98 (Bowen and Gresham 1967, 197)) lies just over 600m southeast of the development area, and the extensive system of huts, enclosures and fields known as Muriau Gwyddelod (PRN 1054-56, SAM Me 10) is about 600m to the south.
 There is little evidence of a Roman military presence in the area, as the Roman roads run inland.
 However, late Roman coin hoards found at Harlech Castle and Llanbedr (Bowen and Gresham 1967) do suggest some trade or other contact between the Ardudwy area and the Roman army.

 There are no known prehistoric or Roman period sites close to the development area.
-A strip, map and sample process was carried out by Gwynedd Archaeological Trust on the route of the link water main about 100m west of the present site.
-This did not identify any buried archaeological remains (Robert Evans (GAT), pers. com.).
+A strip, map and sample process was carried out by Gwynedd Archaeological Trust on the route of the link water main.
+This route ended within the field under study and the archaeological monitoring did not identify any buried archaeological remains (Robert Evans (GAT), pers. com.).